NCAR/DART/models/aether_lat-lon/readme.rst

       is defined by the number of processors used by Aether.

    variables
-      The Aether fields to be included in the model state are specified in the 'variables' namelist variable in transform_state_nml.
+      The Aether fields to be transformed into a model state are specified in the 'variables' namelist variable in transform_state_nml.
       The following information must be provided for each field